variantstudios/wisdomwaysacupuncture.com/_categories/autumn--metal-element.md

   page_title: Metal Element of 5 Elements Acupuncture Theory
   page_description: >-
-    In my acupuncture practice in Fort Collins, I work a lot with the elements because understanding our elemental type and the season we're in will help us stay balanced.
+    In my acupuncture practice in Fort Collins, I work a lot with the elements because understanding our elemental type and its related season helps us stay healthy.
 ---

 ###### The \*featured\* Metal/Fall post is above; to read just click the image!
 It’s a great starting point because it covers an overview of the element.